LaunchCodeEducation/data-analysis/src/chapters/tableau-part4/exercises.rst

 Part 2: Creating the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-| You are creating the data for this project, as it is your resume.
-In order to do this, you will need to use a spreadsheet program that will allow you to save and download csv files.
+You are creating the data for this project, as it is your resume.
+In order to do this, you will need to use a spreadsheet program that will allow you to save and download CSV files.
 This could be Excel, Google Sheets, or Numbers.
 Tableau likes columnar formats, meaning you organize your data by columns.
 For example, you make a spreadsheet about volunteer work that has a column for the name of the organization/activity, the start date and end date, and a description.

-| Once your data has been entered, you will need to save and download your file.
+Once your data has been entered, you will need to save and download your file.
 Make sure you download it as a csv file.
 We suggest creating a folder for your spreadsheets and remembering its location as you might be adding to it as you work on this exercise.

 **A few notes on your data:**